51ngul4r1ty/atoll-core/docs/CODE_STANDARDS_NAMING.md

 Overview
 ========

-This document contains only naming conventions, pleas refer to [CODE_STANDARDS.md](CODE_STANDARDS.md) for more code standards.
+This document contains only naming conventions, please refer to [CODE_STANDARDS.md](CODE_STANDARDS.md) for more code standards.

 General Naming